For Resident Educators

 Welcome to the Ohio Resident Educator Program!

-The Ohio Resident Educator Program can be envisioned as the first steps on a professional pathway to continued professional learning, leading educators to more effective practices and excellence in teaching.
-The four-year residency program consists of a system of support and mentoring, assessing teacher learning, and exploring leadership within the profession.
+The Ohio Resident Educator (RE) Program can be envisioned as steps on a professional pathway to continued professional learning, leading educators to more effective practices and excellence in teaching.
+The two-year residency program consists of a system of support and mentoring to develop: